smitpi/PSToolKit/docs/docs/Set-SharedPSProfile.md

 ## PARAMETERS

 ### -CurrentUser
-Will change the currenly logged on user's folders.
+Will change the currently logged on user's folders.

 ```yaml
 Type: SwitchParameter